RayRuizheLi/behaviouralPlanner/README.md

 Here is a [video illustrating the process described above](https://drive.google.com/file/d/1xlQ9AcMrV05qT5aWn8n0a3e9FXjuKt3q/view?usp=sharing).

 # What is Next
+* Increase the amount features such as other interacting with other vehicles.
-### Increase the amount of features
+* Increase the amount of states needed.
-* Talk about maintaining scenarios and transitions
-* Talk about dynaic obstacles such as car.
-# Research and publications
-* link publications.
+* Maintaining the architecture as we encounter more scenarios.